History of the Jews in Albania: Medieval and Ottoman period

-In the 12th century, Benjamin of Tudela visited the area and recorded that there were Jews.
+In the 12th century, Benjamin of Tudela visited the area and recorded the presence of Jews.

 In the thirteenth century, a Jewish community existed in Durrës and was employed in the salt trade.
 In Vlorë during 1426, the Ottomans supported the settlement of a Jewish community involved in mercantile activities.
 The Vlorë community underwent population growth in subsequent decades with Jews migrating from Corfu, Venetian ruled lands, Naples, France and the Iberian Peninsula.
-The Ottoman state settled Jewish expellees in Vlorë toward the latter part of the fifteenth century following their expulsion and arrival from Spain.
+Approximately seventy Jewish families from Valencia settled in Vlorë between 1391 and 1492.
+Following the expulsion of Jews from Spain in 1492, the Ottoman state resettled additional Jewish exiles in Vlorë toward the end of the fifteenth century.
+Ottoman censuses from 1506 and 1520 recorded the Jewish population in Vlorë as consisting of 528 families.
 The Spanish expulsions also resulted in the formation of a Jewish community in Ottoman Berat that consisted of 25 families between 1519–1520.

 In 1501 following the establishment of Ottoman rule, the Durrës Jewish community experienced population growth, as did the Jewish population in Elbasan and Lezhë.
 Ottoman censuses for 1506 and 1520 recorded the Jewish population as consisting of 528 families and some 2,600 people in Vlorë.
 The Jews of Vlorë were involved in trade and the city imported items from Europe and exported spices, leather, cotton fabrics, velvets, brocades and mohair from the Ottoman cities of Istanbul and Bursa.

-Jews typically avoided settling in the city of Shkodra as unlike elsewhere in Albania, they perceived it to be the site of "fanatical" religious tensions, and the local rulers would not give them the same rights that Jews were receiving elsewhere in the Empire.
+Jews avoided settling in the city of Shkodra as unlike elsewhere in Albania, they perceived it to be the site of "fanatical" religious tensions, and the local rulers would not give them the same rights that Jews were receiving elsewhere in the Empire.

 It is thought that the beginning of the Jewish community in Elbasan was in 1501 but when Evliya Çelebi visited the city he reported that there were no Jews, nor any "Franks, Armenians, Serbs or Bulgars"; Edmond Malaj argues that Celebi was simply unaware of the local Jewish neighborhood which existed in the city, which had its own Jewish market.

 After the Battle of Lepanto (1571) and the deterioration of security along the Ottoman controlled Adriatic and Ionian coasts, the numbers of Jews within Vlorë decreased.
 The Berat and Vlorë Jewish communities took an active role in the welfare of other Jews such as managing to attain the release of war related captives present in Durrës in 1596.